 Should you check your car seat as hold luggage, gate check it, or bring it on board?
 If you have been able to secure a free seat, or purchased a seat for your baby, you’ll probably prefer to bring it onboard.
 Personally, we always check the car seat in a car seat travel bag.

 That said, it could get damaged, the airline could lose it, and we could be stuck in a situation where we arrive at our destination without a car seat.
 We have rolled the dice thus far, but if you’d rather not, you can typically gate check it, too.

 Strollers and car seats generally do not count against your checked baggage allowance.
 Yay!

 When packing for a baby, it can be tempting to bring everything along.
 Although it’s always worth researching whether or not you need to bring along your own travel crib vs. relying on hotel cribs, keep in mind that you can often rent baby gear at your destination.
 We love Babyquip for domestic trips.

 26. Either way, get a carrying bag

 Regardless of what you choose, a carrying bag can help protect the car seat and make the whole process easier.
-Some of them have backpack straps, which would be nice.
+Some of them have backpack straps.
 The case that goes with our UPPABaby Mesa has handles.